zh-f/elbarco.cn/source/_posts/nova-placement-api.md

                                            allocations.
         :returns: True if the allocations were created, False otherwise.
         """
-        # Older clients might not send the allocation_request_version, so
-        # default to 1.10.
-        # TODO(alex_xu): In the rocky, all the client should send the
-        # allocation_request_version.
-So remove this default value.
-        allocation_request_version = allocation_request_version or '1.10'
-        # Ensure we don't change the supplied alloc request since it's used in
-        # a loop within the scheduler against multiple instance claims
         ar = copy.deepcopy(alloc_request)

         # If the allocation_request_version less than 1.12, then convert the